This practice aims to provide a friendly, efficient and effective service to all our patients.

 The Summary Care Record is a list of your medication and allergies.
 A hospital or out-of-hours doctor can now ask your permission to access this.
 This is a good safety feature.
 If you want the hospital to have details of your medical conditions as well then you would need to give us permission to add these to your Summary Care Record.

-For the year 2016-2017 the average income for three doctors (one fulltime for 4 months, one fulltime becoming part-time, and one part-time) was £57,065 before tax and National Insurance.
-This was not a typical year, because of staff changes and locum expenses.
 The prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earnings, nor to make any comparison with any other practice.